The Masters merchandise: Patrons' experience at Augusta National and how gnomes became a must-have item

 Patrons to Augusta National have been able to purchase a Masters themed-gnome since 2016, with every year's version offering an 18-inch statue wearing something relevant to the opening men's major.

-The gnomes have gone from being a novelty item to something that is becoming harder and harder to purchase, with lengthy queues each day often resulting in patrons disappointed by how quickly they've sold out.
+The gnomes have gone from being a novelty item to something that is becoming harder and harder to purchase, with thousands of patrons every day trying to get their hands on a unique Augusta item.

 - The Masters LIVE: Latest news, updates and highlights